 Broker Non-votes.
 Shares with respect to which a broker indicates that it does not have authority to vote on a matter will be considered "broker non-votes."
 Broker non-votes occur on a matter when a bank, broker or other nominee is not permitted by applicable regulatory requirements to vote on that matter without instruction from the owner of the shares and no instruction is given.
-Absent instructions from you, your broker may vote your shares on the ratification of the appointment of our independent auditors (Proposal No. 3), but may not vote your shares on the election of directors (Proposal No. 1), the advisory "say-on-pay" vote (Proposal No. 2) or the shareholder proposal (Proposal No. 4).
+Absent instructions from you, your broker may vote your shares on the ratification of the appointment of our independent auditors (Proposal No. 3), but may not vote your shares on the election of directors (Proposal No. 1) or the advisory "say-on-pay" vote (Proposal No. 2).